arpitvj/pricing-api/README.md

 This module provides information of price movement(based on selected dates), average price movement(based on selected dates) and suggestion signal to buy/sell/hold(based on number of X days) for bitcoin.
+REST APIs based on Scala + Play framework.

 ### Project setup: